 Nerve injury can occur in the form of direct median or ulnar nerve bruise at the wrist, when a broken bone or sharp edge points into the nerve.
 It is extremely unlikely that permanent nerve damage will occur.
-In conjunction with changing the shape of the canal, callus from the healing fracture, etc., carpal and/or ulnar tunnel syndrome may develop.
-Failure to heal known as non-union can occur in an unhealthy person but it is pretty rare unless she is a smoker.
-For non-union the surgeon has to open the bone up and place some bone graft, then prolonged immobilization with a cast or plate and screws is required.
+After trauma with changing the shape of the canal, callus from the healing fracture, may lead to carpal and/or ulnar tunnel syndrome.
+Failure to heal, known as non-union, can occur in an unhealthy person but it is pretty rare unless she is a smoker.
+For non-union the surgeon has to consider opening up the fracture site and place some bone graft, then prolonged immobilization with a cast or plate and screws is required.

 Mal-union or healing of bone in the improper position, bone shortening, angulation, dorsal or palmar, are recognized risks of radius fractures at the wrists.
 Our society has become less and less tolerant of deformity, though some people are more concerned about keeping the cost at a minimum then they are about function and appearance.
 One will occasionally still have a person unwilling to proceed with surgery even when she is going to end up with a definite malunion.